I'm Andy Oblad and I want to earn your vote for Davis County Sheriff.

 "Don't swap horses in the middle of the stream" was Abraham Lincoln's 1864 reelection moto.
 I think its fitting today for my campaign as we are in the middle of something great with momentum moving forward.

-My Dad and my identical twin brother - I'm in blue just in case you can't tell us apart
+My Dad and my identical twin brother on our trip to Sweden to connect with our great - great grandparents.
+I'm in blue just in case you can't tell us apart

 Please support our cause with your donation today.
 Donations of $1 or more are welcome and can help.
 Thank you!